Races of Stone

 Races of Stone (sometimes abbreviated to RoS) is an optional sourcebook for the 3.5 edition of the Dungeons & Dragons fantasy role-playing game.

 Contents

 Races of Stone focuses on gnomes, dwarves, and a new race, called goliaths, providing cultural information for these races as well as subraces.
+The book also introduces new deities for these races, including the goliath pantheon led by Kavaki, the Ram-Lord.

 Publication history

 Races of Stone was written by David Noonan, Jesse Decker, and Michelle Lyons, and published in August 2004.
 Cover art was by Adam Rex, with interior art by Thomas Baxa, Steve Belledin, Wayne England, Jeremy Jarvis, Doug Kovacs, Chuck Lukacs, Dennis Crabapple-McClain, Jim Nelson, Wiliam O'Connor, Scott Roller, Ron Spencer, Joel Thomas, Franz Vohwinkel, and Brad Williams.

 A web enhancement for the book was published in 2004 by Wizards of the Coast.

 David Noonan explains the origins of the concept for the goliath race: "It all started with a piece of concept art that looks very similar to the Races of Stone cover.
 My job was to write the chapter for 'the big guy.'
 It's one of the most satisfying design assignments I've received."